 Cloudflare does not automatically block visitors who use the Tor network.
-You can control Tor access via the Firewall app and enable Onion Routing in the Crypto app.
+You can control Tor access via the Firewall app and enable Onion Routing in the SSL/TLS app.

 Why might a Tor visitor be blocked or challenged?